The Return of the Summer Kitchen

 Flash forward a hundred years and the summer kitchen was a staple of many a farmstead.
 In these sturdy out buildings, there was often enough room for a table and chairs, so meals could be served as well as prepared.
 And more than cooking went on inside.
 The summer kitchen was the place where people gathered to make soap, churn butter, put up preserves, can vegetables, clean freshly laid eggs and do laundry.
 Baths were often taken in the summer kitchen, which proved both convenient and private.
 With progress came electricity, and with rural electrification, the summer kitchen was slowly abandoned in favor of a kitchen in the farmhouse itself.

-[lightbox link=”http://www.nariindy.com/wp-content/uploads/2016/05/summerkitchen_NARI.jpg” thumb=”http://www.nariindy.com/wp-content/uploads/2016/05/summerkitchen_NARI-300×225.jpg” width=”300″ align=”left” title=”Summer Kitchen NARI” frame=”true” icon=”image” caption=””]Today, when central air conditioning and well-insulated appliances make the kitchen comfortable all year long, a new form of “summer kitchen” is emerging as a trend in upscale new homes and remodeled residences.
+[lightbox link=”https://www.nariindy.com/wp-content/uploads/2016/05/summerkitchen_NARI.jpg” thumb=”https://www.nariindy.com/wp-content/uploads/2016/05/summerkitchen_NARI-300×225.jpg” width=”300″ align=”left” title=”Summer Kitchen NARI” frame=”true” icon=”image” caption=””]Today, when central air conditioning and well-insulated appliances make the kitchen comfortable all year long, a new form of “summer kitchen” is emerging as a trend in upscale new homes and remodeled residences.
 Unlike its predecessors, the new trend in summer kitchens is designed to make cooking outdoors into a social event.
 Complete with everything from a prep sink, refrigerator, ice maker, grill and work surfaces to brick ovens and wine coolers, the new summer kitchen is a center for entertaining.
 Roofed or open-air, the summer kitchen usually includes plenty of seating for guests.

 The summer kitchen or outdoor kitchen, is one of the most requested additions to upscale new homes, and the National Association of Home Builders has estimated that a summer kitchen can add as much as 130% of its cost to the purchase price of a home.